bu3alwa/starter-hugo-academic/content/authors/admin/_index.md

 ---
 My name is Ali and I graduated from Kansas State University with a BSc. in Computer Science.
 In my free time, I enjoy learning about the financial market, cryptocurrency, real estate, and gaming.

-I am very passionate about cyber security and have participated in multiple ctf's and tournaments during my University time.
-I aspire to reach a position red-teaming/pen-testing role.
+I am very passionate about cyber security and have participated in multiple CTF's and tournaments during my University time.
+I aspire to reach a position red-teaming/pen-testing role in the future.
 I am also very into automating things, aggregating data, and monitoring.
 I manage a couple of personal servers and monitor them for entertainment.

-I would like to continue my education one day and acquire a master's degree with a specialization in cyber security.
+I would like to continue my education one day and acquire a master's degree in computer science with a specialization in cyber security.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/public_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.